lin-wenzheng/www.linwz.com-hugo_blox/content/authors/admin/_index.md

     url: psywzlin@gmail.com

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include humility, morality, and prosociality.

 # Interests to show in About widget
 interests: